Trout Fishing In The Rain – Is It Better?

 There are reasons why trout will actually feed more in the rain than at other times.

-I was guiding five anglers one day and I had my buddy come out and help.
-We had five anglers out for 7 hours and almost no trout were hooked.
-It was a bright sunny calm day and the trout were not feeding and they were very inactive.
+I was doing a guided lesson for five new fly anglers one day with my buddy and we had five anglers out for 7 hours and almost no trout were hooked.
+It was a bright sunny calm day and the trout were not feeding at all.

-After the guided trip was over, my buddy and I went up the river about 10 km and fished for about an hour in one of my favorite spots.
-With two very skilled trout anglers in a pool full of trout, you would think we would catch some trout, but after an hour we only landed one 8-inch trout.
+After the guided trip was over, my buddy and I went up the river about 10 km and fished for about an hour in one of my favorite spots that is full of fish in a catch and release section.
+We were two very skilled trout anglers in a pool full of trout, but after an hour we only landed one 8-inch trout.
 The fishing just sucked!

 Then a short rain shower started with some thunder in the distance and within minutes we started hooking trout as fast as we could get our flies in the water.

-The same flies that the trout were ignoring all day were now hot and within an hour we had landed 23 trout with a couple of big ones that were over 20 inches.
+The same flies that the trout were ignoring all day were now catching everything, and within an hour we had landed 23 trout with a couple of big ones that were over 20 inches.

 The fishing went from horrible to fantastic as soon as the rains started.
 But Why?
 I have experienced this many times and there are a few reasons that I will discuss below.